chunsaker6/seniorProject/README.md

    git clone https://github.com/chunsaker6/seniorProject.git
    npm install node, vue, mongoose, bycrypt
    To Run it: node server.js
+A premade user is email: 123@gmail.com
+Password: 123gmail
 Open your web browser and navigate to http://localhost:8080 to access the application.

 ## MOBILE VERSION NOT COMPLETE